SrishtiJethi/GalacticHeights/README.md

 # Instruction to run the code:

-You can simply type the following command in the terminal if you are using Ubuntu g++ galacticHeights.cpp -lglut -lGL -lGLU -lm
+You can simply type the following command in the terminal if you are using Ubuntu "g++ galacticHeights.cpp -lglut -lGL -lGLU -lm"